 Samantha studied BA (Hons) English with Creative Writing at Nottingham Trent University, and gained MA Screenwriting from Bournemouth University.
 She was awarded a Postgraduate Certificate in Academic Practice (PGCAP) from The University of Northampton, and became a Fellow of the Higher Education Academy (FHEA) in 2019.

-Samantha is currently studying for a PhD at the University of Northampton, researching self-congruity and brand engagement with digital possessions.
+Samantha's doctoral thesis focuses on self-congruity theory and brand engagement with digital possessions.
 Her research interests include Brand Engagement in Self-Concept, possessions and the extended self, storytelling in advertising, and cyberpsychology.

 She has produced a number of conference papers in the area of self-congruity and digital possessions, presenting at The Academy of Marketing (2016, 2017, 2018), The European Conference of Social Media (2014) and various internal and external research events.
 To further bridge the gap between academia and the local community, Samantha was part of the organising committee for the Merged Futures Conference 2019 in Northampton, as well as organising a Bake your Research Competition at The University of Northampton's Research Conference in 2019.